 - Season the chicken.

-Marinate the chicken thighs in half of the sauce for 30 minutes to an hour.
-It will taste delicious once the flavor has thoroughly permeated the meat. - Cut the vegetables.
+First, marinate the chicken thighs in half the sauce for 30 minutes to an hour.
+It tastes delicious when the flavor is well absorbed. - Cut the vegetables.

-Cut cabbage, onions, carrots, sweet potatoes, etc. into bite-sized pieces. - Return the tteokbokki.
+Next, cut the cabbage, onion, carrot, sweet potato, and other vegetables into bite-sized pieces. - Return the tteokbokki.

-Commercially available tteokbokki can be hard, so boil it in hot water for a few minutes to soften it (follow the instructions).
+Store-bought tteokbokki can sometimes be hard.
+Boil it in hot water for a few minutes to soften it (follow the instructions).

 Cooking Instruction